-Visiting a city or country you’ve already been to is like a second date.
-You may need the extra time to feel that spark...or decide to let it burn out.
+To visit a place twice, whether a city or country, is like a second date.
+You may need the extra time to feel that spark…or decide to let it burn out.

 Every now and again, there are a few places I see too quickly, have sites I didn’t know about at the time, or I can’t explore the place like I had hoped due to traveling with other people.
 When I did my favorite trips of 2017, those were key factors into why some places didn’t make the cut.

 There is beauty in visiting a place you liked, or didn’t like, again.
-You learn more about the location and yourself.
-Maybe you decide a place truly is not for you.
-Or, you have a whole new appreciation for the destination.
+You learn and see more, maybe decide it is just not for you, or have a whole new appreciation for the destination.
 It all depends.
-After reflecting on my own travels, here are a few reasons why you should visit a place more than once, including cities that I need to give a second chance.
+After reflecting on my own travels, here are a few reasons why you should visit a place twice, including cities that I need to give a second chance.

 To Try a New Living Arrangement